A loss of safety on the Pine Ridge Reservation

 Her scar is a constant reminder of that night.
 Titus is thankful she survived.

-“I honestly didn’t think I was going to wake up,” Titus said.
+“I honestly didn’t think I was going to wake up,” she said.

 Rose Cottier recently lost her son, CJ.
 He was missing in April 2023 and found dead in July.